 Rotor's INpower also tucks the strain gauges and electronics into the crank axle, but you have to use Rotor cranks with it and similarly the Easton/RaceFace Cinch power meter measures power from the axle.

 Look and Garmin are the two longest-established manufacturers of power-measuring pedals.
 This design allows for easy swapping of the meter between bikes.
 Refinements to these pedals in the last couple of years mean that with the latest models it's as trivial as just reaching for a pedal spanner.

 Both Powertap and Favero also have pedal-based power meters.
 O-Synce has shown a system at trade shows but it has not yet become available.

 Power-measuring pedals offer the ability to measure each leg’s power independently, and some are able to analyse your pedal stroke too.

-On the same principal as left-crank meters, some pedal meter makers offer a single-pedal system that provides power data at lower cost.
+On the same principal as left-crank meters, most pedal meter makers offer a single-pedal system that provides power data at lower cost.

 PowerTap hub (CC BY 2.0 Glory Cycles)